8. Joint Ownership of French Property

 Accordingly, in the event of breakdown of the marriage then, unless the parties can otherwise agree, it is not possible to dispose of the property, which remains in the joint names.

-The use of the clause can also sometimes make it difficult to obtain a mortgage or loan on a property, although this can be circumvented by the use of separate loans under the name of each of the owners.
+The use of the clause can also sometimes make it difficult to obtain a mortgage or loan on a property, as the final owner cannot be known when the loan is taken out.
+This can be circumvented by the use of separate loans under the name of each of the owners, subject to agreement of the bank.

 Conversely, a tontine clause also has the effect of protecting the property from creditors because, if it is effectively owned by no-one, then creditors have no recourse against the property (other than, of course, a bank holding a mortgage on the property)!